 AEROJET CHINO HILLS

-Ongoing investigation into Aerojet Chino Hills facility began in 2000 when Collins found a contaminated 800-acre complex that operated for nearly 40 years.
-Unexploded bombs, depleted uranium, heavy metals and chemicals pollute the property.
-Cleanup activities began in earnest after expose costing $46 million so far.
-Recent EnviroReporter.com revelations question government’s handling of property being considered for unrestricted use.
+2000 – 2023: Ongoing investigation into Aerojet Chino Hills facility began when Collins found a contaminated 800-acre complex that operated for nearly 40 years.
+Unexploded bombs, depleted uranium, heavy metals and chemicals polluted the property.
+Cleanup activities began in earnest after exposé, costing $46 million so far.

-Collins broke revelations in 2002 that radiological and chemical pollutants may have migrated from neighboring Rocketdyne onto the ranch where Washington Mutual had hoped to build 3,050 homes.
-Reporting helped stop $2 billion development which led to the creation of a 2,900-acre expanse of public park land in 2003 and prevented thousands of tons of possibly-contaminated construction dust from impacting two counties and thousands of people.
+2002 – 2023: Collins broke story that radiological and chemical pollutants may have migrated from neighboring Rocketdyne onto ranch.
+Reporting stopped development which led to the creation of a 2,900-acre expanse of public park land in 2003.
+In 2013 and 2015, more radiation and chemical contamination were found at the ranch linked to Rocketdyne.

-Corporate Pointe sits on land once occupied by Hughes Missile Group, Rocketdyne, Atomics International and Raytheon Missile Systems.
-Site has heavy metal, chemical and radiological contamination.
-In August 2009, City of Los Angeles okayed development of property without Environmental Impact Report and eased environmental standards through rezoning.
-Ongoing investigation.
+2008 – 2022: Corporate Pointe site once occupied by Hughes Missile Group, Rocketdyne, Atomics International and Raytheon Missile Systems.
+Heavy metal, chemical and radiological contamination.
+In August 2009, L.A. okays development of property without Environmental Impact Report and eases environmental standards through rezoning.

-Ongoing investigation since 1998 of the Santa Susana Field Lab between the Simi and San Fernando valleys, site of a partial nuclear meltdown in 1959 and massive chemical contamination from thousands of rocket tests.
-2007 state agreement to cleanup the property derailed in November 2009 when lab owner Boeing sues California over strict cleanup law.
-In December 2012, EnviroReporter.com publishes the first five parts of Boeing’s Meltdown Makeover series exposing plan to sell polluted site as clean enough for a park.
-Government and polluter collusion undermine agreements using “greenwashing” techniques on the media and public as well as use of an “astroturf” group of collaborators against Rocketdyne cleanup.
+1998 – 2023: Ongoing investigation of the Santa Susana Field Lab between the Simi and San Fernando valleys, site of a partial nuclear meltdown in 1959 and massive chemical contamination from thousands of rocket tests.
+Exposed government and polluter collusion undermining agreements using “greenwashing” techniques on the media and public as well as use of an “astroturf” group of collaborators against Rocketdyne cleanup.

-Like Ahmanson Ranch, Runkle Canyon abuts Rocketdyne.
+2004 – 2023: Like Ahmanson Ranch, Runkle Canyon abuts Rocketdyne.
 And also like the ranch, this property slated for residential development with 461 homes, seems to be polluted by Rocketdyne’s contaminants.
-Development stalled since Collins broke this ongoing story in March 2005 and citizens organized a group called the “Radiation Rangers” in 2006.
+More radiation contamination found in 2013 linked to the Santa Susana Field Laboratory.

 VA NUCLEAR DUMP